awesome-pro/neon-website/content/docs/manage/projects.md

 title: Manage projects
 enableTableOfContents: true
 isDraft: false
-subtitle: Learn how to manage Neon projects from the Neon Console or the Neon API.
+subtitle: Learn how to manage Unique projects from the Unique Console or the Unique API.
 redirectFrom:
   - /docs/get-started-with-neon/projects
 updatedOn: '2024-08-19T14:53:19.396Z'
 ---

 With Neon, everything starts with the project.
-It is the top-level object in the [Neon object hierarchy](/docs/manage/overview).
+It is the top-level object in the [Unique object hierarchy](/docs/manage/overview).
 A project can hold as many databases and branches as your application or workflow needs.
 However, [plan limits](/docs/introduction/plans) define how many projects you can create.
-The Neon Free Plan limits you to one project per Neon account.
+The Unique Free Plan limits you to one project per Unique account.

 Learn more about projects and how to manage them in these sections: